madria10/EnMaths/README.md

     <h1>Engineering Mathematics Practicals - SEM 3 | 2024 - Delhi University</h1>
     <p>
         This repository contains practical programs and scripts developed for the
-        <strong>Engineering Mathematics</strong> course using Scilab/MATLAB or other
+        <strong>Engineering Mathematics</strong> course using Scilab.
+The focus is on applying mathematical concepts
-        mathematical simulation software.
-The focus is on applying mathematical concepts to solve equations, model systems, and analyze results effectively.
+        to solve equations, model systems, and analyze results effectively.
     </p>
     <h2>Learning Outcomes</h2>